A comprehensive list of bills being tracked by ISTA.

 State Bill Page: SB442

 SB448HIGHER EDUCATION AND WORKFORCE DEVELOPMENT MATTERS.
-(GOODE G) Requires the Indiana management performance hub, in collaboration with the department of education (department), to: (1) collect and compile certain student income data; and (2) report certain credential information on the department's website.
+(GOODE G) Establishes additional duties for the governor's workforce cabinet and requires the cabinet to perform certain duties jointly with other state agencies.
+Requires the Indiana management performance hub, in collaboration with the department of education (department) and commission for higher education (commission), to: (1) collect and compile certain student income data; and (2) compile into a data product on the department's and commission's websites certain data.
 Requires the secretary of education to establish a plan to develop a market driven stackable credentials and qualifications framework and submit the plan to the general assembly.
-Provides that the commission for higher education (commission) shall (instead of may) approve or disapprove certain branches, campuses, centers, new colleges, new schools, degrees, or programs.
+Provides that the commission shall (instead of may) approve or disapprove certain branches, campuses, centers, new colleges, new schools, degrees, or programs.
 Provides that before the commission approves or disapproves a degree or program, a state educational institution shall provide, and the commission shall consider, certain information regarding the degree or program.
 Requires the commission to: (1) review each degree or program for approval or disapproval at least one time every 10 years; (2) outline a process for degree and program monitoring, improvement, suspension, and closure; (3) publish certain information; and (4) take official action regarding the approval or disapproval of certain requests within 90 days.
+Requires a state educational institution to approve for admission Indiana residents who meet certain requirements.
+Requires the board of trustees of a state educational institution to do the following: (1) When reviewing tenured faculty members, assess and review the staffing needs of the institution based on the branches, campuses, extension centers, colleges, schools, and degree and programs of the institution.
+(2) Submit to the commission any review of, renewal of, or amendment to the process or criteria regarding the tenured faculty member review.
+Requires the commission to promptly review the process and criteria and provide feedback to a board of trustees.
 Requires the commission to prepare and submit an annual report to the legislative council regarding certain student enrollment data.
+Adds duties for the department of workforce development.

 State Bill Page: SB448